wakeupnemo/polymarket-research/STATE.md

 - writes a tradability market-summary CSV with gating columns,
 - writes keep-only `active_universe_<feature_set_id>.csv`,
 - writes tradability JSON report + latest tradability manifest,
-- exposed through CLI `build-tradability-report`,
+- is exposed through CLI `build-tradability-report`,
-- callable via `scripts/run_build_tradability_report.sh`.
+- and is callable via `scripts/run_build_tradability_report.sh`.

-Current implementation note:
+Current implementation notes:
-- this remains a reporting/triage layer and does not mutate diagnostics or stable feature-set artifacts.
+- this remains a reporting / triage layer and does not mutate diagnostics or stable feature-set artifacts.
+- threshold overrides are currently read from `tradability_report.thresholds`.

+Current local validation result:
+- tradability runs successfully on the current local artifacts,
+- the longer bounded sample increased feature-set row count from `60` to `120`,
+- default thresholds on that longer sample produced:
+  - total markets = `10`,
+  - `keep = 0`,
+  - `watch = 4`,
+  - `exclude = 6`,
+  - active-universe size = `0`,
+- the near-miss watch set was driven by `row_count_watch|repeated_hash_watch`,
+- an explicit local calibration override with `min_row_count_keep = 12` and `max_repeated_hash_fraction_keep = 0.5` produced:
+  - total markets = `10`,
+  - `keep = 4`,
+  - `watch = 0`,
+  - `exclude = 6`,
+  - active-universe size = `4`,
+- and the current non-empty active universe should therefore be treated as validated under calibrated thresholds, not under untouched base defaults.

 #### 8. Conservative maker-markout scaffold
+Implemented and locally validated.

 Implemented and working:
+- `src/pmre/experiments/build_maker_markout_report.py` exists in the synced local checkout,
+- the CLI exposes `build-maker-markout`,
+- `scripts/run_build_maker_markout.sh` runs the scaffold,
+- `tests/test_build_maker_markout.py` exists upstream and is present locally,
-- consumes latest tradability manifest + active-universe CSV + latest feature-set manifest + stable feature CSV,
+- the scaffold consumes the latest tradability manifest + active-universe CSV + latest feature-set manifest,
-- applies explicit candidate-row selection (active universe only, valid IDs, spread > 0, non-stale, minimum quality),
-- computes row-step forward midpoint markouts for passive buy/sell quote diagnostics,
+- writes a maker-markout report JSON,
-- writes row-level markout CSV + market-summary CSV,
+- writes per-row markout CSV output,
+- writes per-market summary CSV output,
-- writes experiment JSON + latest maker-markout manifest,
+- and writes a latest maker-markout manifest.
-- exposed through CLI `build-maker-markout`,
-- callable via `scripts/run_build_maker_markout.sh`.

-Current implementation note:
+Current implementation notes:
-- this is explicitly a conservative triage scaffold (not execution PnL, no queue/fill/fee model).
+- this is explicitly a conservative triage scaffold,
+- not execution PnL,
+- and it does not model queue position, fees, fill probability, or passive execution mechanics.

+Current local validation result:
+- the maker-markout scaffold ran successfully on the Debian server,
+- it consumed the calibrated keep-only active universe of `4` markets,
+- it selected `44` rows after dropping `72` rows not in the active universe and `4` stale rows,
+- it produced `4` market summaries,
+- it used row-step horizons `[1, 2, 5]`,
+- and the current summary outputs show positive populated mean buy/sell markouts with zero adverse fractions under the scaffold assumptions.

 ---